AutoxingTech/axbot_rest_book/docs/reference/videos.md

 # Video API

-The robot may comes with one or more RGB cameras.
-When operating, it will record video clips.
+The robot may be equipped with one or more RGB cameras.
+During operation, it records video clips that can be downloaded via the Video API.
-Video API allows you to download these video clips.

-For realtime video stream, see [Websocket](websocket.md#rgb-video-stream).
+For real-time video streaming, see the [WebSocket](./websocket.md#rgb-video-stream) documentation.

-The video clips are in H264 raw stream format.
+Video clips are provided in raw H.264 stream format.

 ## Video List